skeet70/fgu-to-fvtt-numenera/README.md

 _Currently only cyphers are supported._

 1. Clone this repository.
-1. Copy your `..\Fantasy Grounds\campaigns\Cyphers\db.xml` or equivalent into this folder as `./cyphers.xml`.
-1. Run `yarn && yarn start`.
+1. Run `yarn && yarn start --fgu-xml path/to/db.xml` where the `db.xml` is in whatever campaign/module's items you're trying to import (for ex `Fantasy Grounds\campaigns\Cyphers\db.xml`).
-1. Importable Cypher items will be placed in `./fvtt-cyphers/compendium-import.json`.
+1. Importable Cypher items will be placed in `./fvtt-compendium-for-import.json`.

 Level die expressions are expected to be in the `nonid_notes` FGU field.